simeonpashley/simeonpashley.github.io/_posts/2011-03-24-ten-website-design-mistakes-to-avoid.md

 Wordiness, confusing navigation, poor quality images, insufficient explanations of who you are and what you offer are just a few of the problems web sites often encounter.
-Here’s the
+Here's the
 problem: Most website owners create the site based on what they *think* people want to know, not what people *really* want to know.
 They miss the mark in serving the needs of their customers, and it can mean death for their business.

-Uncover your customer’s real needs so you can precisely address those needs via the design and features of your business website.
-That’s a sure path to success.
+Uncover your customer's real needs so you can precisely address those needs via the design and features of your business website.
+That's a sure path to success.

 ## Prioritisation